swagatblog/WebViewJSBridgeAndroid/README.md

 # WebViewJSBridgeAndroid
-Sample android app with JS &lt;-> WebView &lt;-> Native communication..
+Sample android app with JS <-> WebView <-> Native communication.
+This application explains about base communication between Javascript and Native code in Android.
+Also this sample app has WebView implementation using JavascriptInterface implementation.